-• If you want the task to end in error, select Generate an error if the job contains unregistered inks.
+• If you want the task to end in error, select Task ends in error when the job contains unregistered inks.

 In both cases, you will also see a message in the log.

 Note: If your input file contains PantoneLIVE inks and you don't have a PantoneLIVE license, those inks will be treated as unregistered inks.